afloury/vue-ui-lib-monorepo/README.md

 ## Description

 This repository demonstrates how to build and structure a custom Vue component library with Vuetify integration inside a monorepo, using pnpm workspaces.
-I created this project because finding up-to-date, working examples for this setup—especially handling Vuetify as a peer dependency in a monorepo structure—proved challenging across platforms like StackOverflow and Reddit.
+I created this project because it was difficult to find up-to-date, working examples for this setup, especially handling Vuetify as a peer dependency in a monorepo structure, even across platforms like StackOverflow, GitHub and Reddit.

 After spending time building a proof of concept for my company, I'm sharing this simplified but practical example.
 The repository showcases: